Lions staff an invaluable asset to head coach Erica Walsh

 Penn State Head Women's Soccer Coach Decides to Take Time Off from Olympics to Support Mother

-Ann Cook is entering her eighth season with the Nittany Lions in 2014.
-This will also be the eighth season that Cook will be coaching under former teammate and friend Erica Walsh.
-The two combined for many wins on the field at William & Mary and have already shown their prowess on the sidelines together, as they led the squad to six consecutive Big Ten titles.
+Ann Cook is entering her ninth season with the Nittany Lions in 2015.
+This will also be the ninth season that Cook will be coaching under former teammate and friend Erica Walsh.
+The two combined for many wins on the field at William & Mary and have already shown their prowess on the sidelines together, as they led the squad to seven Big Ten titles.

 For the eighth consecutive year, in 2014, Cook traveled to Central America with an organization called Soccer Without Borders.
 The organization focuses on using soccer as a tool for youth development around the world.
 The exchange team has coached nearly 800 girls, trained more than 45 coaches and, in 2013, played two friendly matches against the Nicaraguan Women's National Team.